grandes-ecoles

 • [(b)] Deduce that $R(E_{1}) \subset E_{1}$ and then that $R(E_{1}) = E_{1}$.

-Q23 Matrices Projection and Orthogonality View
+Q23 Invariant lines and eigenvalues and vectors Projection and Orthogonality View

 We consider $R \in \mathrm{O}_{d}(\mathbb{R})$ with $\operatorname{det}(R) = -1$, and an orthonormal basis $(u_{1}, \ldots, u_{d})$ of $\mathbb{R}^{d}$ such that $Ru_{d} = -u_{d}$ and $R(E_{1}) = E_{1}$ where $E_{1} = \operatorname{Vect}(u_{1}, \ldots, u_{d-1})$.
 We consider a matrix $D = \operatorname{Diag}(\alpha_{1}, \ldots, \alpha_{d}) \in \mathscr{M}_{d}(\mathbb{R})$ diagonal with diagonal entries $\alpha_{i} \geqslant 0$ in decreasing order.
 We denote $U = (u_{1} | \ldots | u_{d})$.